Connect with others who understand.

 Talk With Others Who Understand

-On myPNHteam, the social network for people with paroxysmal nocturnal hemoglobinuria and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with PNH.
+On myPNHteam, the social network for people with paroxysmal nocturnal hemoglobinuria and their loved ones, hundreds of members come together to ask questions, give advice, and share their stories with others who understand life with PNH.

 Are you taking a complement inhibitor for PNH?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.